Curricular Proposal Review Process:

 PSU is required to notify the NWCCU of a:

-OAA will submit the notification to the NWCCU after the proposals are fully approved; the average response time from the NWCCU is 4 weeks.
+OAA will submit the notification to the NWCCU after the proposals are fully approved; the average response time from the NWCCU is 6 weeks, and the NWCCU does not complete reviews in October or April.
 These items may not be advertised until the NWCCU acknowledgement is received.

 Back to the Top